The universe is constantly surprising us, it’s always decimating what we think we know about every aspect of the never ending abyss encircling us.

 Xiaohui Fan, an author of the study that discovered this phenomenon, has summarised its impressiveness perfectly; “How can a quasar so luminous, and a black hole so massive, form so early in the history of the universe, at an era soon after the earliest stars and galaxies have just emerged?”
 The significance of this finding cannot be underrated as it has made astronomers reassess their understanding of quasars and their formation.

-55 Cancri e, discovered in 2004, is a planet in the Milky Way that is at least one third diamond.
 55 Cancri e is known as a super-Earth, with a radius twice as wide as Earth and a mass eight times greater.
 It orbits around its host star, 55 Cancri found about 40 light-years from Earth in the Cancer constellation, in just 18 hours, remember it takes Earth 365 days to orbit our Sun.
-Being so close to its host star, about 25 times closer than Mercury is to the Sun, the surface temperature reaches 9200°F (5,100°C), making it uninhabitable.
-The value of the planet has been theorized to be around $26.9 nonillion.
-A nonillion is 1,000,000,000,000,000,000,000,000,000,000 (30 zeros).
-To put this in perspective, if the Earth was covered in a nonillion $1 bills, the bills would create a layer 12 million miles thick.

-A Big Cloud of Raspberry Flavoured Rum!
+A Big Cloud of Raspberry Flavored Rum!

 A Planet of Burning Ice